Drought-Busting Techniques

 Mulch around plants

-A 2- to 3-inch layer of straw or other mulch around your plants helps keep the soil moist longer by providing a barrier between the soil and the drying effects of sun and hot air.
-The mulch also helps keep weed seeds from sprouting.
-You can mulch with straw, pine straw, homemade compost, or even sheets of newspaper (4 sheets thick).
-Or, use a bagged mulch such as Scotts® Nature Scapes®.
+Apply a 2- to 3-inch layer of organic mulch around your plants to create a protective barrier against the drying effects of the sun and wind.
+As a bonus, it blocks sunlight and prevents weed seeds from sprouting.
+Excellent choices include clean straw, pine straw, shredded leaves, homemade compost, or even a bagged option like Scotts® Nature Scapes®.

 Use a timer